tetragrade/veracity-ttrpg/readme.md

 + d4 Facets can be replaced, given appropriate fictional positioning.
 ## Disablement & Death.
 + Characters die when their Flesh slots are entirely full of Wounds.
-+ If a character gains stress with empty Light slots, but not enough to fit all the Stress, the remaining Stress is disgregarded.
++ If a character gains stress with empty Light slots, but not enough to fit all the Stress, the remaining Stress is disregarded.
 + If they gain Stress with no free Light slots, they Break:
     + The first time: They lose their will to seek.
 They can no longer level up.
     + Subsequently:	They suffer a heart attack: add d20 Wounds.